devrimyatar/gluu/gluu_gateway_demo/README.md

 ### Create Consumer

 The first thing is to create a consumer that will be used by Resource Server.
 For this, click **CONSUMERS** on the left panel.
-Firstly we need to create a client for the consumer, click "+ CREATE CLIENT" button, you just need to write **Client Name**, for this demo I wrote **ggconsumerclient**
+Firstly we need to create a client for the consumer, click **+ CREATE CLIENT** button, you just need to write **Client Name**, for this demo I wrote **ggconsumerclient**

 ![Create Client for Consumer](gg_consumer_client.png)